Skip to main content

 4 mentions Positive Neutral Negative

-• “Without the tedious driving mini-games, these would be better games, but you just spend far too much time doing it.”
+• “Without the tedious driving mini-games they would be better games but you just spend far too much time doing it.”

-• “Failing these will punish you with a game over every time, because this game is very, very tedious in the aspect that if you miss something, the game won't tell you; nobody will inform you about that.”
+• “Failing these will punish you with a game over, every time, because this game is very, very tedious in the aspect that if you miss something, the game won't tell you, nobody will tell you about that.”

 • stability